fkiscd/home-assistant.io/source/_integrations/ccl.markdown

 4. Connect your mobile device to your weather station in AP mode.
 5. In the WSLink app, go to **Weather Server** → **Home Assistant**, and enter the Server IP, Port, and Path assigned by Home Assistant.
 6. Save

+## Removing the integration

+This integration follows standard integration removal.
+No extra steps are required.

+{% include integrations/remove_device_service.md %}

+After deleting the integration, go to the app of the manufacturer and remove the Home Assistant integration from there as well.

 ## Sensors